 All requests should be made to firstname.lastname@example.org or writing to us at the address found at the end of this document.

-In the event that you wish to make a complaint about how your personal data is being processed by Bath Rugby or its partners, you have the right to complain to the Bath Rugby Data Protection Champion in the first instance, or the Bath Rugby Chief Commercial Officer as an escalation point.
-If you do not get a response within 30 days you can complain to the Data Protection Regulator.
+In the event that the data subject wishes to make a complaint about how their personal data is being processed by Bath Rugby or its partners, they have the right to complain to the Bath Rugby Data Protection Champion.
+If the data subject does not get a response within 30 days they can complain to the Information Commissioner’s Office.

-In the event that you wish to exercise your to erasure or rectification of the personal data being processed by Bath Rugby or its partners, you should contact the Data Protection Champion.
+In the event that the data subject wishes to exercise their right to erasure or rectification of the personal data being processed by Bath Rugby or its partners, they should contact the Data Protection Champion.

 The details for each of these contacts are: